top of page

 The Kidneys are considered the most essential organs because they store our ‘primordial chi’ – the finite amount of energy we are born with.
 Primordial or congenital chi is determined at conception.
 It establishes our vitality and constitution – the type of person we are.
 It can be preserved, but cannot be replenished.
 Once the primordial chi is exhausted, we have reached the end of our lives.

-The healthier we live, and the more we build our ‘acquired chi‘ – the chi that can be generated and renewed – the less we need to tap into our primordial chi.
-Acquired chi can be created through the intake of nutritious foods, clean air (breath), herbs, energy work (Therapeutic Touch, Reiki, Polarity), and exercises such as Chi-Kung, Tai Chi, restorative Yoga and of course, Acupuncture.
+The healthier we live, and the more we build or maintain our ‘acquired chi' – the chi that can be generated and renewed – the less we need to tap into our primordial chi.
+Acquired chi can be created through the intake of nutritious foods, clean air (breath), herbs, resting, energy work such as medical Chi-Kung, exercises such as Chi-Kung, Tai Chi, restorative Yoga, and of course, through receiving Acupuncture.

-Consider primordial chi as a savings account with a finite dollar amount that can never be added to.
-Acquired chi is like a checking account.
-You can add to this account and the more you have in checking, the less you have to dip into savings!
+Consider primordial chi as your savings account with a finite dollar amount that can never be added to.
+Acquired chi is like your checking account.
+You can add to this account, and the more you have in checking, the less you have to dip into your savings!

 Living harmoniously with the seasons, especially winter, is an important way to conserve and build your acquired chi, thus preserving and extending your precious primordial chi.